reverse-squared/robotic-scout-magic/docs/components/boolean.md

 # Boolean
-A simple true / false input.
+A simple Yes / No input.

 ## Properties